Kaptain offers several ways to train models (including distributed), tune hyperparameters, and deploy optimized models that autoscale.

 Experiments and Runs

 A list of experiments and pipeline runs is available in the Experiments (KFP) menu.
-It shows a list of runs along with their status, duration, and model performance metrics.
-As an example, the accuracy and loss are shown in the image below.
+It shows a list of runs along with their status, duration, and model performance metrics like accuracy and loss.

 Pipeline Run Logs

-A new page opens that is used to configure the notebook server:
+A new page opens to configure the notebook.

-The notebook server requires a name and a namespace associated with it.
+The notebook requires a Name and a Namespace associated with it.
 Multi-tenancy in Kaptain is by namespace, so resources and access to these are restricted by namespace.
-You can set up as many notebook servers within a namespace as required.
+You can set up as many notebooks within a namespace as required.
 Users with access to the namespace will have access to all notebook servers within the same namespace.

-The Docker image for the notebook server can be selected from the drop-down or entered manually.
+Select the Docker Image for the notebook from the drop-down menu, or enter it manually.
 The images included in Kaptain are quick-start images designed to help you get started in Kaptain with ease.
 Each quick-start image includes Spark, standard Python libraries, and a single deep learning framework: TensorFlow, PyTorch, or MXNet.
 Each image comes in two flavors: CPU and GPU.
-These are identical except for GPU drivers and GPU-enabled framework libraries.
+These are identical, except for GPU drivers and GPU-enabled framework libraries.

-If you run CPU-only machine learning workloads from a notebook server, please choose the CPU images, as these are typically a few GB smaller and therefore load more quickly.
-For notebook servers that can run on CPU, GPU, or a combination thereof, please select one of the GPU images, indicated with the suffix “-gpu”.
+If you run CPU-only machine learning workloads from a notebook, choose the CPU images, as these are typically a few GB smaller and therefore load more quickly.
+For notebooks that can run on CPU, GPU, or a combination thereof, select one of the GPU images, indicated with the suffix “-gpu”.

 Custom images can be added by an administrator to be made available to the entire organization.
 Such custom images can include company-internal libraries or frameworks compiled against specific hardware.

 Each notebook server receives a number of resources attached to it: